 Prior to the New York campaign, Brian was a senior aide in the administration of Mayor Bloomberg, working with the NYC Department of Education to transform public education.
 Brian worked with Chancellor Joel I. Klein to build the Education Equality Project, a national non-profit effort focused on eliminating the racial and ethnic achievement gap.

 Brian is a Founding Board Member of Athlete Ally and a co-creator of the Principle 6 campaign to focus attention on Russia's anti-gay laws during the Sochi Olympics, and he is widely referenced in the LGBT sports movement.
-He is also a frequent commentator on sports and brand purpose.
+Brian is an advisor to Equality Now, HRC, GLAAD and the ERA Coalition and he sits on the Board of the 5BORO Institute.
+He has also led numerous pro bono efforts in support of NYC.

-Brian worked with former United States Senator Bob Kerrey at MacAndrews and Forbes.
-His focus was on growing the company's education holdings and he was a member of the MAF Technology Venture Group.
+Brian worked with former United States Senator Bob Kerrey at MacAndrews and Forbes, where he focused on growing the company's education holdings and he was a member of the Technology Venture Group.

 Brian is an attorney and practiced with Paul, Weiss, Rifkind, Wharton and Garrison and O'Melveny & Myers LLP.
-He focused on intellectual property and represented media and fashion clients including Calvin Klein, Ralph Lauren, Miramax and Viacom.
+He represented media and fashion clients including Calvin Klein, Ralph Lauren, and Viacom.
 He has written about legal issues affecting advertising on the internet.
 Brian's pro bono work included representation of Freedom to Marry and a class of statewide plaintiffs in a challenge to New York's school financing system.
-He also co-authored an amicus brief in the historic United States Supreme Court gay rights case of Lawrence v.
+He also co-authored an amicus brief in the historic United States Supreme Court gay rights case Lawrence v.
 Texas.